-However, phosphorus delivery to the oceans (Föllmi, 1996) is only one potential controlling aspect of phosphogenesis: sedimentological (Föllmi, 1990; Föllmi et al 2005; 2017), paleotopographic (Föllmi et al., 2017), and biogenic (Sanders, 2023; Schultz and Schultz, 2005) factors have been shown to control the locus and concentration of phosphate accumulation in phosphogenic environments.
+However, phosphorus delivery to the oceans (Föllmi, 1996) is only one potential controlling aspect of phosphogenesis: sedimentological (Föllmi, 1990; Föllmi et al 2005; 2017), paleotopographic (Föllmi et al., 2017), and biogenic (Sanders et al., 2024; Schulz and Schulz, 2005) factors have been shown to control the locus and concentration of phosphate accumulation in phosphogenic environments.
 To this end, detailed investigations that constrain the age, duration, and depositional context of individual phosphorite localities are a prerequisite of any holistic model for the drivers of Ediacaran-Cambrian phosphogenesis.
 Furthermore, constraining the age of Ediacaran-Cambrian phosphorites is particularly important given the taphonomic potential of phosphogenic environments: early authigenic precipitation of phosphate minerals (dominantly calcium fluorapatite, or CFA) can result in the exceptional preservation of biogenous material, including soft-bodied organisms and putative animal embryos (Xiao et al., 1998).
-Phosphatized lagerstätten, such as the Weng’an biota of the Doushantuo Formation (Xiao and Knoll, 2000) and the Portfjeld Fm, northern Greenland (Willman et al., 2020) provide some of the best windows into the evolution and expansion of metazoans around the Ediacaran-Cambrian boundary.
+Phosphatized lagerstätten, such as the Weng’an biota of the Doushantuo Formation (Xiao and Knoll, 2000) and the Portfjeld Formation, northern Greenland (Willman et al., 2020) provide some of the best windows into the evolution and expansion of metazoans around the Ediacaran-Cambrian boundary.

 The Khuvsgul Group of northern Mongolia (Ilyin and Ratnikova, 1981; Anttila et al., 2021) contains one of the largest ore-grade phosphorites in the world (Ilyin, 1973; Munkhtsengel et al., 2021), and hosts glacial diamictites associated with Cryogenian Snowball Earth glaciations (Macdonald and Jones, 2011) as well as a diverse Doushantuo-Pertatataka-Type microfossil assemblage (Anderson et al., 2017; 2019).
 Although the Khuvsgul Group has been the subject of geological investigation for more than half a century (Donov et al., 1967), age models for these strata rely on biostratigraphy (Ilyin and Zhuraleva, 1968; Korobov, 1980; 1989; Zhegallo et al., 2000; Demidenko et al., 2003, Korovnikov and Lazarev, 2021), which is of limited used in the Neoproterozoic and Early Cambrian.
 Lithostratigraphic correlations to radiometrically-dated sections elsewhere provide additional age constraints on the Khuvsgul Group (Macdonald and Jones, 2011).

 Here, we develop a new age model for the Khuvsgul Group by combining new lithostratigraphic observations, carbonate chemostratigraphy, and U-Pb zircon geochronology from the Khuvsgul region.
 This framework is paired with new geologic mapping and structural data to create a tectonic basin model for the Khuvsgul Group.
 Within the context of this model, we compare Khuvsgul Group strata to adjacent Cryogenian to Cambrian strata of the Zavkhan Terrane in southwest Mongolia (Bold et al. 2016a, b, Smith et al. 2016, Macdonald and Jones, 2011, Macdonald et al., 2009), and explore how differences in sedimentology and basin morphology may have impacted the mode of phosphogenesis observed in each basin.
-Finally, our chronostratigraphic model provides new age constraints on the phosphatic lagerstätten of the Kheseen Fm of the Khuvsgul Group, which are then discussed in relation to other Doushantuo-Pertatataka-Type microfossil assemblages and Ediacaran-Cambrian phosphorites from around the world.
+Finally, our chronostratigraphic model provides new age constraints on the phosphatic lagerstätten of the Kheseen Formation (Fm) of the Khuvsgul Group, which are then discussed in relation to other Doushantuo-Pertatataka-Type microfossil assemblages and Ediacaran-Cambrian phosphorites from around the world.

 2. GEOLOGIC BACKGROUND